ranabadawy-02/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 ## Description

-It uses the `whoami` command to retrieve the current logged-in user and prints a greeting.
+It uses the `$USER` environment variable to get the current logged-in user and prints a greeting.

 ## Usage